 Car accidents can cause all types of catastrophic injuries, including serious injuries resulting in scarring and disfigurement.
 Not only may your injuries require months of physical rehabilitation after your accident, but you may be facing difficult psychological and social challenges.
 What's more, additional reconstructive surgery, plastic surgery or skin graft procedures may be necessary years after the accident.

-The Law Office of John R. Solis fully understands the long-term physical, emotional and financial impact that disfiguring injuries can have on accident victims and loved ones.
+John R. Solis, Attorney at Law fully understands the long-term physical, emotional and financial impact that disfiguring injuries can have on accident victims and loved ones.
 You may feel confused, frightened or even angry.
 You may have done nothing wrong to cause your accident.
 But the person who caused your accident may deny wrongdoing.
 Even worse, their insurance company may try to do everything possible to keep your compensation to a minimum.

 How do car accidents cause injuries resulting in scarring and disfigurement?
 A potential list of injuries is long and distressing, including the following:

 - Burn injuries leaving scars on the hands, face and neck

 - An explosion leaves victims with burn injuries covering their body

 - A defective airbag leaves an accident victim with injuries to the face

 In car accidents resulting in disfigurement, every scar serves as a reminder of your accident.
 Scarring and disfigurement can have a serious impact on your quality of life.
 Your injuries may affect your ability to get a job.
 You may be unable to enjoy recreational activities with your family.
 Even running simple errands may become much more difficult than before.
 We can help.
 Let us put experience and resources to work for you.
 Call 866-465-9093.